 13. Last updated

 We may need to update this privacy notice periodically so we recommend that you revisit this information from time to time.
-This version was last updated on [insert dat notice was drafted/last updated].
+This version was last updated on [insert date notice was drafted/last updated].

 14. Contacts

 If you have a concern about the way we are collecting or using your personal data or you would like to discuss anything in this privacy notice, we ask that you raise your concern with us in the first instance.